reStrike-d-o-o/reStrike_VTA_Cursor/docs/requirements/instant-video-replay-prd.md

 - **Touch Friendly**: Large UI elements for fast input.
 - **Animation**: Pulsating record button, smooth tab transitions.
 - **Hide-on-playback**: Main window hides when `mpv` launches.

+## AdvancedPanel (Frontend)
+The AdvancedPanel is now a drawer-based UI:
+- Left sidebar with icons for: PSS, OBS, Video, AI Analyzer, Settings
+- Right content area for selected drawer
+- Each drawer is a modular section for advanced features
+- Diagnostics & Logs Manager: Logging and Download Logs are side by side above Live Data, which is scrollable and auto-scrolls as data arrives.
+Download Logs uses a table for log files; double-clicking a row downloads the file.
+Dropdown filters the table.

+See [FRONTEND_DEVELOPMENT_SUMMARY.md] and [ui-design-document.md] for implementation details.